christianmolrob/christianmolrob/README.md

 # About Me:
-🔭 I’m currently working on a Soccer Academy<br>🤝 I’m looking for help with Software Development<br>🌱 I’m currently learning Data Analytics, Python, Cybersecurity and DevOps<br>💬 Ask me about videogames<br>⚡ I love data about the universe
+🔭 I’m currently working on a Soccer Academy<br>🤝 I’m looking for help with Software Development<br>🌱 I’m currently learning Data Analytics, Python and I'm studying Software Engineering at the Technological Institute of Costa Rica<br>💬 Ask me about data analytics, soccer or whatever you want<br>⚡ I love data about the universe

 ## 🌐 Socials: